CG80499/Attention-only-transformers/README.md

 # Attempting to reverse engineer one-layer transformers

-I recently interested became in Anthropic's [work](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) on interpretability.
+I recently became interested became in Anthropic's [work](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) on interpretability.
 Particularly the sudden emergence of induction heads when you go from 1 to 2-layer transformers.

 ## Task

 Predict a sequence of 24 letters where the sequence is made up of 4 different blocks of 6 letters.
 Example: ABCDEFABCDEFABCDEFABCDEF

 As a reminder, induction heads find the last occurrence of the current token and then predict that the pattern occurs again.
-So induction should be able to solve this task.
+So they should be able to fully solve this task.
 However, in 1-layer transformers the key matrix is linearly dependent on the input matrix hence the model can't find the last occurrence of the current token.

 ##  Model